eliazarinelli/dana/README.md

 HOST_NAME = 'local_or_remote_host'
 DB_NAME = 'database_name'
 ```
-This file shoud not be added to git to avoid sharing your credentials.
-This file is included in `.gitignore`.
+This file should not be added to git to avoid sharing your credentials.